erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

     You prefer local Gateway-sourced scheduling

-    You want to know if there are options to opt-out of Cloud-sourced schedules or revert to Gateway*sourced control
+    You want to know if there are options to opt-out of Cloud-sourced schedules or revert to Gateway-sourced control

     This is important feedback about your system preferences